ovinc/imgseries/README.md

 `ContourTracking`: object tracking using contours in image series
 -----------------------------------------------------------------

 Follow contours of iso-grey-level on image sequence.
 The `GreyLevel` class accepts an image sequence (`ImgSeries` type, see above) as an input parameter.
-See also docstrings and the notebook with examples and details: *Analysis_ContourTracking.ipynb* in the `examples` folder.
+See also docstrings and the notebook with examples and details: *ContourTracking.ipynb* in the `examples` folder.

 ```python
 from imgseries import ContourTracking, ContourTrackingResults